CalvinNeo/CFortranTranslator/README.md

 3. C++ implemetation of some Fortran's type and functions
 4. Generated C++ code remains abstract level of the origin code

-    e.g. implied-do will not expand to a for-loop directly, but to a `IOLambda` struct
+    e.g. implied-do will not expand to a for-loop directly, but to a `ImpliedDo` struct

 ## License